awentzonline/pytorch-cns/README.md

 ```
 Examples
 --------

- * Download this repo
- * `pip install .` inside repo

 `aigym.py`: Evolve a group of agents to solve OpenAI Gym environments.
 Requires
-redis for storing the genepool.
+redis for storing the gene pool.

 `cnsdcgan.py`: DCGAN adapted from the PyTorch DCGAN example.
 Attempts to train
 both the discriminator and generator with compressed network search.